thiyanayugi/ai-document-explainer/README.md

 ### What We Don't Do

 - ❌ Log raw document content
-- ❌ Store uploaded files on disk
+- ❌ Persist uploaded files beyond the current session
 - ❌ Hardcode API keys or secrets
 - ❌ Share data with third parties (except OpenAI for analysis)

 ### Important Notice

 **Document text is sent to OpenAI's API for analysis.** While we don't log the raw content, it is processed by OpenAI according to their [privacy policy](https://openai.com/policies/privacy-policy).
 Do not upload documents containing highly sensitive personal information unless you accept this risk.

+## ⚖️ Legal Disclaimer

+**This application does not provide legal advice.** AI-generated explanations are informational only and may be incomplete or inaccurate.
+Always consult a qualified professional for legal decisions.

 ## 📊 Database